 Traditionally, locals pour a highly concentrated shot of dark roasted coffee over sweetened condensed milk using a special single-serving metal filter cup and press.
 Grounded coffee is placed in the filter and tamped down with the press before the boiling water is poured through the metal cup.
 It is served hot or iced.
 Vietnamese coffee is famous for its sweetened condensed milk.
 Locals would think that you are crazy for drinking the coffee neat!

 VIETNAMESE CULTURE, LIKE ALL OTHER CULTURES, IS VARIED AND DYNAMIC.

 An exciting wave of specialty coffee culture is taking place across Vietnam.
 La Viet, a local roaster and coffee shop located in the mountain town of Da Lat, deserves special attention.
-Less than a year ago, Quang Tran and his wife converted an old warehouse space into a coffee-factory, which successfully combines a roaster, tasting lab and coffee shop.
+Less than a year ago, Quang Tran and his wife converted an old warehouse space into a coffee-factory, which successfully combines a roaster, tasting lab, and the coffee shop.

 Light and transparency are some of the main features of La Viet.
 The high and open space of the innovative coffee shop is surrounded by glass walls, allowing passers-by to see what’s going on inside.
 Glass walls also surround the roaster and workshop inside the building.
 Pipelines are visible across the walls; they remind the guests that they are drinking their coffee in a place, which is also a factory.

 Guests mingle around a long wooden table around the coffee bar and enjoy watching the baristas, how they mindfully prepare and serve freshly roasted single origin espresso or filter coffees using various pour-over methods or the AeroPress.
 Customers may choose between local Bourbon or Typica Arabica varietals, which are displayed in glass jars right next to them on the bar table.